Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type

 \subsection{Unicity}

 We finish the proof of Theorem~\ref{thm:unicita} by showing that if $[(M,h)]\in\Kum_{e}^2$ or $[(M,h)]\in\Kum_{e}^6$ are general, then there exists a unique (up to isomorphism) slope stable vector bundle $\cF$ on $M$ such that the equalities in~\eqref{ele} hold.
-The key steps of the proof are those of the proof of the analogous results in~\cite{ogfascimod,og-rigidi-su-k3n}.
+The key steps of the proof are those of the proofs of the analogous results in~\cite{ogfascimod,og-rigidi-su-k3n}.

 Let $Z^i_e\to \cP^i_e$ (for $i\in\{2,6\}$) be a complete family of polarized HK fourfolds of Kummer type with polarization of square $e$ and divisibility $i$.
 Since $\Kum_{e}^2$ and $\Kum_{e}^6$ are irreducible, we may assume that $ \cP^i_e$ is irreducible.
-By Gieseker and Maruyama there exists a relative moduli space
+By results of Gieseker and Maruyama, there exists a relative moduli space

 with fiber over a point corresponding to $(M,h)$ isomorphic to the moduli space of slope stable vector bundles $\cF$ on $M$ such that the equalities in~\eqref{ele} hold.
-Moreover the morphism $\rho^i_e$ is of finite type by Maruyama~\cite{maruyama-boundedness}.
+Moreover, the morphism $\rho^i_e$ is of finite type by Maruyama~\cite{maruyama-boundedness}.

-For $d\gg 0$ let $N_d(\cP^i_e)^0$ be a Noether-Lefschetz divisor containing the divisor $N_d$ defined in the proof of Proposition~\ref{prp:stabdefo} (we do not know whether the Noether-Lefschetz divisors defined by imposing that the N\`eron-Severi lattice contains the rank $2$ lattice in the proof of Proposition~\ref{prp:stabdefo} are irreducible).
-Since the union of $N_d(\cP^i_e)^0$'s is Zariski dense in $\cP^i_e$, it suffices to prove that if $M$ is HK corresponding to a general point of $N_d(\cP^i_e)^0$ then, up to isomorphism, there is a unique slope stable vector bundle $\cF$ on $M$ such that the equalities in~\eqref{ele} hold.
-In turn, to prove the latter statement it suffices to prove unicity for the HK's corresponding to a very general $t\in N_d$.
+For $d\gg 0$, let $N_d(\cP^i_e)^0$ be a Noether--Lefschetz divisor containing the divisor $N_d$ defined in the proof of Proposition~\ref{prp:stabdefo} (we do not know whether the Noether--Lefschetz divisors defined by imposing that the N\'eron--Severi lattice contains the rank $2$ lattice in the proof of Proposition~\ref{prp:stabdefo} are irreducible).
+Since the union of the $N_d(\cP^i_e)^0$ is Zariski dense in $\cP^i_e$, it suffices to prove that if $M$ is HK corresponding to a general point of $N_d(\cP^i_e)^0$, then, up to isomorphism, there is a unique slope stable vector bundle $\cF$ on $M$ such that the equalities in~\eqref{ele} hold.
+In turn, to prove the latter statement, it suffices to prove unicity for the HK varieties corresponding to a very general $t\in N_d$.